Zhao Ying: During Liao

 Once he entered Kaifeng, Emperor Taizong claimed to be the emperor of China as well.
 He sent Shi Chonggui and his household north into exile, deep into Liao proper, at Huanglong (黃龍, in modern Changchun, Jilin), and had Zhao Ying, Feng Yu, and Li Yantao accompany them.
 (However, it appeared, based on subsequent events, that Zhao stopped once he reached Lulong's capital You Prefecture (幽州), and did not actually accompany Shi and his household to Huanglong.)
 After Emperor Taizong died later in the year and was succeeded by his nephew Emperor Shizong, who effectively withdrew from the former Later Jin territory (which was then taken over by Liu Zhiyuan, who declared himself emperor of a new state of Later Han, Emperor Shizong gave Zhao the honorary title Taizi Taibao (太子太保).

 Zhao's activities in the subsequent years were not well-described in history.
 Meanwhile, his mansion at Kaifeng (as with the mansions of all high-level officials that Emperor Taizong took to Liao territory, which Liu awarded to his key followers) was seized by Liu and given to Liu's general Guo Wei.
 Guo summoned Zhao's son Zhao Yize (趙易則) and offered back all the secondary properties associated with the mansion to Zhao Yize, along with a cash payment for the mansion.
 Zhao Yize, apprehensive of the powerful Guo, initially declined, but Guo insisted on his accepting.
 Zhao Ying heard of this and became grateful to Guo.

 By 951, Later Han had fallen (save for Hedong Circuit, which was controlled by Liu Zhiyuan's younger brother Liu Chong, who declared himself emperor of Later Han, but whose state was considered by traditional historians to be the separate state of Northern Han), and Guo had founded Later Zhou in succeeding it.
 He sent his official Tian Min (田敏) as an emissary to the Liao court (apparently to try to dissuade Liao from aiding Liu Chong).
 When Tian reached You, he saw Zhao Ying.
 Zhao, emotional over being able to see a Han Chinese official, stated:

-He bowed toward the south, broken down in tears.
+He bowed toward the south, and broke down in tears.
 Not too long after, he fell ill.
 He made a request to Emperor Shizong that after his death, his body may be returned to Later Zhou territory for burial, to allow his spirit to return home.
 Emperor Shizong, taking mercy on him, agreed.
-After he died shortly after, Emperor Shizong had his son Zhao Yicong (趙易從) and other family members, as well as a Liao general, escort his casket to Kaifeng.
+Zhao Ying died shortly after.
+After his death, Emperor Shizong had his son Zhao Yicong (趙易從) and other family members, as well as a Liao general, escort his casket to Kaifeng.
 Guo was greatly saddened, and gave him posthumous honors.
 Guo also awarded Zhao's sons silk to finance a proper burial at his old house in Huayin.